RCJacH/RCJacH.github.io/content/post/Analysis/audio-plugins/aw-console-setup.md

 It's complicated,
 since each plugin implements a slightly different algorithm.
 Fortunately,
-Chris did write a simple version of this concept, stripping away all of the coloring bits, keeping only the core of this concept, which became my go-to as I mentioned in the last article.
+Chris did write a simple variation of this concept, stripping away all of the coloring bits, keeping only the core of this concept.

 The PurestConsole.
+My go-to as I mentioned in the last article.

 The algorithm is simple.
 Each channel track goes through a sine function,